kalysti/rta-open-world-godot-game/README.md

-# Economics - A third person role play game
+# Economics - A third person open world role play game

 A Godot game project written in c# to build the base functionality for role play games and modders